1993–94 Orlando Magic season: Off-season

+Regular season

-Under Hill, and with the addition of Hardaway, the Magic continued to improve holding a 27–20 record at the All-Star break, while posting a 7-game winning streak in February.
+Under Hill and with the addition of Hardaway, the Magic got off to a 16–12 start to the regular season, and later on held a 27–20 record at the All-Star break.
 At mid-season, the team signed assistant coach Tree Rollins to a player contract, and acquired second-year forward Anthony Avent from the Milwaukee Bucks.
-The Magic qualified for their first ever NBA playoff appearance in franchise history, as the team finished in second place in the Atlantic Division with a solid 50–32 record, and earned the fourth seed in the Eastern Conference.
+The Magic posted a seven-game winning streak in February, and finished in second place in the Atlantic Division with a solid 50–32 record, earning the fourth seed in the Eastern Conference; the team qualified for their first ever NBA playoff appearance in franchise history.

 Shaquille O'Neal averaged 29.3 points, 13.2 rebounds and 2.9 blocks per game, and was named to the All-NBA Third Team, while Hardaway had a stellar rookie season, averaging 16.0 points, 5.4 rebounds, 6.6 assists and 2.3 steals per game, and was named to the NBA All-Rookie First Team.
-In addition, Nick Anderson provided the team with 15.8 points, 5.9 rebounds and 1.7 steals per game, along with 101 three-point field goals, while three-point specialist Dennis Scott contributed 12.8 points per game, and led the Magic with 155 three-point field goals, and Scott Skiles provided with 9.9 points and 6.1 assists per game.
-Meanwhile, Donald Royal contributed 7.4 points per game off the bench, and Jeff Turner averaged 6.6 points and 4.0 rebounds per game.
+In addition, Nick Anderson provided the team with 15.8 points, 5.9 rebounds, 3.6 assists and 1.7 steals per game, along with 101 three-point field goals, while three-point specialist Dennis Scott contributed 12.8 points per game, and led the Magic with 155 three-point field goals, and Scott Skiles provided with 9.9 points and 6.1 assists per game.
+Meanwhile, Donald Royal contributed 7.4 points per game, Jeff Turner averaged 6.6 points and 4.0 rebounds per game, Krystkowiak provided with 5.1 points and 3.6 rebounds per game, but only appeared in just 34 games, and Anthony Bowie contributed 4.6 points per game.

-During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, O'Neal was selected for the 1994 NBA All-Star Game, as a member of the Eastern Conference All-Star team, while Hardaway was selected for the inaugural NBA Rookie Game, as a member of the Sensations team; Hardaway scored 22 points along with 3 assists, and was named the Rookie Game's Most Valuable Player, despite the Sensations losing to the Phenoms team, 74–68.
+During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, O'Neal was selected for the 1994 NBA All-Star Game, as a member of the Eastern Conference All-Star team, while Hardaway was selected for the inaugural NBA Rookie Game, as a member of the Sensations team.
+Hardaway scored 22 points along with 3 assists, and was named the Rookie Game's Most Valuable Player, despite the Sensations losing to the Phenoms team, 74–68.
 O'Neal also finished in fourth place in Most Valuable Player voting, while Hardaway finished in second place in Rookie of the Year voting behind Webber.

+The Magic finished 14th in the NBA in home-game attendance, with an attendance of 626,931 at the Orlando Arena during the regular season.

+NBA playoffs

-However, in the Eastern Conference First Round of the 1994 NBA playoffs, the Magic were swept by the 5th-seeded Indiana Pacers in three straight games; this was also O'Neal's first ever playoff appearance.
+In the Eastern Conference First Round of the 1994 NBA playoffs, the Magic faced off against the 5th–seeded Indiana Pacers, who were led by Reggie Miller, Rik Smits and Derrick McKey.
+The Magic lost the first two games to the Pacers at home at the Orlando Arena by a total of three points, before losing Game 3 on the road, 99–86 at the Market Square Arena, thus losing the series in a three-game sweep; it was also O'Neal's first ever NBA playoff appearance.